Mont Blanc tramway

-The Mont Blanc tramway or Tramway du Mont-Blanc (/fr/, TMB) is a mountain railway line in the Haute-Savoie department of France.
+The Mont Blanc tramway (Tramway du Mont-Blanc, /fr/, TMB) is a mountain railway line in the Haute-Savoie department of France.
 It is the highest in France and the fourth highest in Europe.
 It is also the only railway in France reaching over 2,000 metres above sea level.

 The extensive views of Mont Blanc and adjacent mountains of the Mont Blanc massif provided by the tramway make it popular with tourists.
-Also, mountaineers and hikers use the tramway because its stops provide the jumping off points for many trails, as well as giving access to the refuge Nid d'Aigle close to the terminus of railway.
+Also, mountaineers and hikers use the tramway because its stops provide the jumping off points for many trails, as well as giving access to the refuge Nid d'Aigle close to the terminus of the railway.
 The normal alpine mountaineering route to climb Mont Blanc starts at the tramway's terminus, Nid d'Aigle, and proceeds either to an overnight stop at the Tête Rousse Hut, or at the higher Goûter Hut.

 Location

-The line runs from a connection with the SNCF at Saint-Gervais-les-Bains Le Fayet station to the Nid d'Aigle station near the Bionnassay Glacier at an altitude of 2372 m.
+The line runs from a connection with the SNCF at Saint-Gervais-les-Bains Le Fayet station to the Refuge-du-Nid-d'Aigle station near the Bionnassay Glacier at an altitude of 2412 m.
 The initial intention was for the line to reach the much higher Aiguille du Goûter.
 Nevertheless, it remains one of the highest railways in Europe and the second-highest when considering only open-air railways.
-The Nid d'Aigle and Mont Lachat (2074 m), the two highest stations of the line, are the only railway stations over 2,000 metres in France.
+The Refuge-du-Nid-d'Aigle and Mont-Lachat (2074 m), the two highest stations of the line, are the only railway stations over 2,000 metres in France.
 Both are well over the tree line.